marisa mariella

 • Place pan on medium high heat and add 5 tbsp oil.

-• When hot, add onions and peppers.
+• When hot, add onions and garlic.
 Stir for a few minutes.

-• Add tomatoes and white wine and cover pan with lid for a couple of minutes.
+• Add peppers and zucchini.
+Cook for a few minutes.
+Then add white wine and cover pan with lid for a couple of minutes.

-• Add asparagus and oregano.
-Stir and cook for a few minutes with lid on.
+• Remove lid.
+Add string beans, asparagus, and oregano.
+Stir and cook for a few minutes.

-• Remove lid and stir in garlic.
+• Stir in garlic.
 Do not burn garlic.
 Season to taste with salt and pepper.
 Continue cooking for a minute.

 • When pasta is just about done, use spider to lift pasta and place in pan.